“Giving us the reins to drive our own development path” – Meet the Giving for Change alliance: MICAIA Foundation, Mozambique

 24 May 2021

-In this series of interviews, we will be introducing you to the National Anchor Institutions involved in the Giving for Change programme!
+In this series of interviews, we will be introducing you to the lead partners involved in the Giving for Change programme!
 The five-year, €24 million programme will be implemented in Brazil, Burkina Faso, Ethiopia, Ghana, Kenya, Mozambique, Palestine and Uganda, and is led by a consortium of four organizations: the Africa Philanthropy Network, Kenya Community Development Foundation, GFCF and Wilde Ganzen.
 The aim of Giving for Change – part of the Dutch government’s ‘Power of Voices’ programme – is to foster local giving as an expression of voice, civic participation, solidarity and dissent.
 The programme will build evidence around new thinking, approaches and leadership that support community philanthropy development.

 In this interview we speak with Milagre Nuvunga, the Co-Founder and Executive Director of MICAIA Foundation, a non-profit organization (NGO) operating in Mozambique to help people challenge poverty and create lasting change in their lives and communities.

 GFCF: What does community philanthropy currently look like in Mozambique?